FaZeDrug/FaZeDrug/README.md

 my name is natasha tran!

-i am a fourth-year computer science student at uc san diego + cofounder @ linkra.ai
+i am a fourth-year computer science student at uc san diego

 pls check out my [website](https://natashatran.netlify.app) for more info about me!